Search

 Design.

-When I work with clients (both as a designer or as a teacher of design) – one of the biggest challenges is to draw people beyond basic possibilities to a next level magical realm of what could be.
+When I work with clients (both as a garden designer and as a teacher of landscape design) – one of the biggest challenges is to draw people beyond basic possibilities to a next-level magical realm of what could be.

 When we struggle to invent or design, we create systems and shortcuts to help us: